Limit behavior of the invariant measure for Langevin dynamics: Introduction

 Let $X$ and $Y$ be two random vectors on $\mathbb{R}^d$ defined on the probability space $(\Omega,\mathcal{F},\mathbb{P})$ with finite $p$-moment.
 The Wasserstein distance of order $p$ between $X$ and $Y$, $\mathfrak{W}_p(X,Y)$, is defined by $\mathfrak{W}_p(X,Y):=\mathcal{W}_p(\mathbb{P}_X,\mathbb{P}_Y)$, where $\mathbb{P}_X$ and $\mathbb{P}_Y$ are the push-forward probability measures $\mathbb{P}_X(B):=\mathbb{P}(X\in B)$ and $\mathbb{P}_Y(B):=\mathbb{P}(Y\in B)$ for any $B\in\mathcal{B}(\mathbb{R}^d)$.
 For short, we write $\mathcal{W}_p(X,Y)$ in place of $\mathfrak{W}_p(X,Y)$.
 A remarkable property that we use along this manuscript is the following scaling property

 The Wasserstein distance metrizes the weak convergence in the space of probabilities with finite $p$-moment.
-It is convenient to use in optimal transport problems.
-The Wasserstein distance is a natural way to compare (even for degenerate) the law of two random variables $X$ and $Y$, where one variable is derived from the other by a small perturbation.
-For further details and properties of the Wassertein distance, we refer to the monographies \cite{PZ} and \cite{VI}.
+It is a fundamental concept in optimal transport theory, probability theory and partial differential equations.
+The Wasserstein distance is a natural way to compare the law of two random variables $X$ and $Y$ (even for degenerate cases), where one variable is derived from the other by a small perturbation.
+For further details and properties of the Wassertein distance, we refer to the monographies~\cite{PZ} and~\cite{VI}.